Petlaz/ai_rag_assistant/README.md

 python deployment/app_gradio.py
 ```

+### Model Status & Fallback UX
+- A status dot beside the “Model” label reflects Ollama health at a glance: green (healthy), amber (slow/degraded), and red (unreachable).
+- When the primary model fails, the dot updates immediately after the fallback promotion so you always see which model is active.
+- Health checks never block chat; if Ollama is red you can keep sending messages, and the UI surfaces a non-blocking warning toast once per failure window.

 ## Deployment Notes
 - **Containerization**: Build separate containers for the Gradio app and ingestion worker using the Dockerfiles under `infra/docker/`.
 Provide OpenSearch/Ollama endpoints via environment variables or secrets managers.
+- **Quickstart**: For local testing run `docker compose -f infra/docker/docker-compose.dev.yml up --build` to launch OpenSearch, an Ollama daemon, the Gradio app, and a polling ingestion worker.
+  - The landing page is exposed on `http://localhost:3000` with a one-click “Launch App” button (reads `APP_URL` to route traffic to the Gradio instance).
+Toggle analytics via `ENABLE_ANALYTICS`, `ANALYTICS_PROVIDER`, and `ANALYTICS_ID`.
+  - Pull desired models inside the Ollama container: `docker exec -it ollama ollama pull gemma3:1b` (primary) and `docker exec -it ollama ollama pull phi3:mini` (fallback)
+  - Drop PDFs into `data/raw/` (mounted into the worker at `/data/raw`) and they will be ingested automatically.
 - **OpenSearch**: Use managed OpenSearch Service/Elasticsearch with index lifecycle policies, snapshot backups, and access controls (VPC, IP allowlists, or API gateways).
 - **Ollama**: Host Ollama on GPU-enabled instances or swap in a managed LLM endpoint if latency/throughput requirements exceed local hardware capabilities.
 - **Monitoring & Logging**: Ship application logs to a centralized system (e.g., OpenSearch Dashboards, ELK, or Datadog), instrument key metrics (ingestion latency, retrieval success rate, LLM response time), and configure alerts.